ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 int ledPin = 25;
 ```

-The first variable, `motionPin`, will hold the number for the data connection on your PIR sensor, which we connected to pin #28.
+The first variable, `motionPin`, holds the number for the data connection on your PIR sensor, which is connected to pin #28.

-The second variable, `buzzerPin`, will hold the number for the peizo electric buzzer's input voltage pin, which we connected to pin #19
+The second variable, `buzzerPin`, holds the number for the peizo electric buzzer's input voltage pin, which is connected to pin #19

-The last variable, `ledPin`, will hold the pin number for the LED that is built into the Raspberry Pi Pico, which is pin #25
+The last variable, `ledPin`, holds the pin number for the LED that is built into the Raspberry Pi Pico, which is pin #25

 ### Define runtime variables

-The next few lines defind the variables that our program will use to store its internal state.
+The next few lines define the variables that the program uses to store its internal state.

 ```arduino {linenos=table,linenostart=12}
 // This variable will hold the current value of the motion detection pin's charge